AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ### Custom Elements

-It will be explored how developers might customize and implement `getProxy()` for custom elements, in particular with respect to accessibility, internationalization, and content negotiation scenarios.
+How might developers customize and implement `getProxy()` for custom elements, in particular with respect to accessibility, internationalization, and content negotiation scenarios?

 The following example (from [the HTML spec](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-accessibility-example)) shows the state of the art with respect to custom elements and accessibility: